we are no longer running vaccine clinics in Newcastle but you can still get a vaccine in the city

 The visiting service was set up to allow patients in their homes or care homes, with confirmed or suspected Covid-19, to be visited by a GP.
 The care home visits are also supported by NuTH’s specialist care home nursing team, and a team of drivers from Newcastle City Council helped during the first few months of the pandemic.

-As with the hot sites, we put together the standard operating procedure.
-We also ensured the right team were in place, procured the necessary equipment and managed the rota.
+We put together the standard operating procedure and ensured the right team were in place, procured the necessary equipment and managed the rota.

 To support both the hot sites and the visiting service, we helped set-up a telephone triage service that went live very early in the pandemic, in March 2020.
 This was staffed by a GP, who responded to calls redirected from NHS 111 and other partners.
 The triage service closed at the end of March after limited use.

 New technology in GP practices